RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

 # Homeserver Configuration

-The homeserver configuration is the part worth getting right the first time, because `server_name` cannot be changed afterward without abandoning every user identifier and room the server has created.
+Homeserver configuration establishes the server's architectural identity at the outset; `server_name` enters every user identifier, and changing it later means abandoning the identifiers and rooms created beneath it.

 ## Naming and Delegation

-My `server_name` is `white.fm` while Synapse actually runs at `matrix.white.fm`.
-That split is deliberate; user identifiers read `@robert:white.fm`, and the homeserver can move later without breaking a single identifier.
+My `server_name` is `white.fm`, while Synapse actually runs at `matrix.white.fm`.
+That split is intentional; user identifiers read `@robert:white.fm`, and the homeserver can move later without breaking a single identifier.

 ```yaml
 server_name: "white.fm"